-POLICE OUTCOME I RESULT
+POLICE OUTCOME / RESULT

 Initial analysis of CRS figures in relation to juvenile nuisance complaints received by Leyland police for the period of the operation show a reduction of 15% in comparison to the same period last year.
-Albeit that the operation was specifically designed to combat juvenile nuisance in respect underage drinking in 'Hotspot' areas a knock-on effect was hoped to be achieved for all juvenile nuisance throughout Leyland.
+Albeit that the operation was specifically designed to combat juvenile nuisance in respect underage drinking in 'Hotspot1 areas a knock-on effect was hoped to be achieved for all juvenile nuisance throughout Leyland.
 As the operation also involved an educational element a more long term effect was sought, extended analysis taken until the end of the year showed a reduction in juvenile nuisance of 19% in comparison to the same period the previous year.
-These reductions could be attributable to a number of factors resulting from the operation, displacement of the youths and the presence of partners such as head teachers and other members of staff regularly accompanying police, which saw a dramatic reaction from the youths.